C L A C K A M A S C O U N T Y

 (Experienced)

-We're looking for highly motivated, self-directed candidates with strong communication and interpersonal skills for Jail Deputy (Experienced, Lateral).
+We're actively recruiting highly motivated, self-directed candidates with strong communication and interpersonal skills to create a pool of candidates eligible for current and future vacancies for Jail Deputy (Experienced, Lateral).

 Our Jail Deputies enjoy opportunities to work on a wide range of special teams and assignments including; Search and Rescue, Hostage/Crisis Negotiation Team, Courthouse Security, Electronic Home Detention and more.